Back to what we treat

 Psychologists can be very helpful in helping support people with bipolar in either depressive episodes or between episodes.
 They can help them:

-If you feel you may be suffering bipolar disorder, speak to one of our psychiatrists, psychologists or psychotherapists and they will help get you the support you need.
+If you feel you may be suffering from bipolar disorder, speak to one of our psychiatrists, psychologists or psychotherapists and they will help get you the support you need.

 Bipolar UK helps inform and advocate for people with a bipolar disorder.